 MATH 410 (3-3-0) Introduction to Calculus of Variations and Optimal Control: Introduction to calculus of variations and optimal control for dynamical systems; the Pontryagin Maximum Principle, necessary conditions for optimality and computational techniques for solution of the necessary conditions.
+Prerequisite: MATH 331

-MATH 412 (3-3-0) Advanced Calculus: A comprehensive and rigorous study of the concepts of limit, continuity, topology on the real line, properties of continuous functions, Mean Value Theorem and Taylor?s Formula, and calculus of several variables.
+MATH 412 (3-3-0) Advanced Calculus: A comprehensive and rigorous study of the concepts of limit, continuity, topology on the real line, properties of continuous functions, Mean Value Theorem and Taylor's Formula, and calculus of one variable.

-MATH 415 (3-3-0) Intro to Wavelets and Data Compr: This course presents the basic principles of wavelets and data compression.
+MATH 415 (3-3-0) Intro to Wavelets and Data Compression: This course presents the basic principles of wavelets and data compression.
 Wavelets have had quite a huge impact in the signal processing community, especially with regard to applications like compression (speech, audio, image and video, modeling and restoration).
-The course will cover topics including: inner products and norms of n-dimensional vectors, orthogonal matrices and block matrix arithmetic, Entropy and Cumulative Energy, peak signal to noise ratio, complex numbers and Euler's formula, Fourier series, convolutions, lowpass/highpass filters, Haar Transformations, Daubechies filters, Gaussian white noise, VISUShrink denoising technique.
-There is a significant amount of the course dedicated to programming.
+The course will cover topics including: inner products and norms of n-dimensional vectors, orthogonal matrices and block matrix arithmetic, Entropy and Cumulative Energy, peak signal to noise ratio, complex numbers and Euler's formula, Fourier series, convolutions, lowpass/highpass filters, Haar Transformations, Daubechies filters, Gaussian white noise, and the VISUShrink denoising technique.
+A significant amount of the course is dedicated to programming.

-MATH 420 (3-3-0) Mathematical Modeling: This is a multi-disciplinary course that enables the student to learn the techniques of mathematical modeling.
-There will be an overview of differential equations.
-The axioms of modeling and model validation will be discussed.
-Topics will be selected from evoluntionary biology: phylogenetic systematics, cladograms, Hennig Argumentation, Wagner Tree Algorithm, biological differentiation and lineage bifurcations, mathematical characterization of plesiomorphism, apomorphism, autapomorphy, synapomorphy; mathematical medicine: phyarmacotherapy, disease pathogenesis of HIV, cancer, diabetes, viral disease, fly-bite disease; ecology: complexity of ecosystems, stability of carnivore-herbivore-plant interactions in ecosystems; epidemiological spread of desease: HIV, STDs, West Nile virus, malaria; Markovian combat models; mathematical finance; fractals: fractal dimension, self similarity, use of fractals in investigation of organismic complexity, fractals in medicine, biology, social and behavioral sciences; computational fluid dynamics; Navier-Stokes equations and applications in weather forecasting, hydrodynamics, blood-flow; traffic queuing processes; and structural engineering modeling.
-Investigative computer simulations using software such as ACSL, Maple, and Mathematica will be utilized.
+MATH 420 (3-3-0) Mathematical Modeling: This is a multi-disciplinary course that enables students to learn the techniques of mathematical modeling.
+There will be an overview of differential equations as well as the axioms of modeling and model validation.
+Topics will be selected from mathematical medicine, Markovian combat models, fractals, computational fluid dynamics, Navier-Stokes equations, and applications in weather forecasting, hydrodynamics, and traffic queuing processes.
+Computer simulations will be part of the course.

-MATH 431 (3-3-0) Differential Equations II: A continuation of MATH 331, including the following topics: numerical methods, nonlinear differential equations and stability, the Fourier Series and classical partial differential equation, boundary value problems and the Sturm-Liouville Theory, system of linear differential equations, and the existence theory.
+MATH 431 (3-3-0) Differential Equations II: A continuation of MATH 331, including the following topics: numerical methods; nonlinear differential equations and stability; Fourier Series and classical partial differential equations; boundary value problems and the Sturm-Liouville Theory; the system of linear differential equations; and the existence theory.